theoblivious/Love-Tank-Game/README.md

 Keys
 ---
-Left and Right: Moves you left and right
+Left and Right: Moves you left and rgight

 Space: Shoot